 Is Lancaster Puppies a Puppy Mill?

 Lancaster Puppies isn’t a puppy mill.
-The company doesn’t breed dogs or sell puppies at all.
+The company doesn’t breed dogs – nor do they sell puppies at all!
 It’s a classified website for connecting puppy buyers with breeders.
-Although Lancaster Puppies asserts their commitment to stopping puppy mills, you’ll need to conduct proper research to ensure the particular breeder you’re looking at purchasing from is a reputable breeder.
+Although Lancaster Puppies asserts their commitment to stopping puppy mills, you’ll need to conduct proper research to ensure the particular breeder you’re looking at purchasing from is a reputable one.

 Lancaster Puppies’ reviews on Reddit and SiteJabber include many five-star reviews from satisfied customers and numerous one-star reviews from customers who had bad experiences.
 One reviewer on SiteJabber stated that they visited a breeder where they were considering buying a puppy, but puppies were in dirty kennels in a barn.